HTML & CSS Cost

 • Web developers are increasingly in high demand as more businesses seek to establish an online presence, underlining the career prospects in this field.

-In general, coding with HTML & CSS is free.
+In general, coding with HTML and CSS is free.
 The language and libraries are open sources, and while some code editors have associated costs, many perfectly good editors are either free or have free versions available.

-What is HTML & CSS?
+What is HTML and CSS?

 HyperText Markup Language (HTML) and Cascading Style Sheets (CSS) are the two primary programming languages upon which all modern web infrastructure is built.
-These two programming languages tell your computer how to display a web page and distinguish one web element from another.
-HTML uses a system of tags and breaks to communicate to web browsers how a given web page should be displayed for users.
-It is what tells the web page you are looking at right now what the difference between a header and a paragraph is so that the web page knows when to separate the two blocks of text.
-CSS informs the web browser how it should display some aspects of content, assigning fonts, sizes, colors, and other visual data to web page elements.
-It tells the web page to display these words in a specific font, size, and color.
+These two programming languages tell your computer how to display a webpage and distinguish one web element from another.
+HTML uses a system of tags and breaks to communicate to web browsers how a given webpage should be displayed for users.
+It is what tells the webpage you are looking at right now what the difference between a header and a paragraph is so that the webpage knows when to separate the two blocks of text.
+CSS informs the web browser how it should display some aspects of content, assigning fonts, sizes, colors, and other visual data to webpage elements.
+It tells the webpage to display these words in a specific font, size, and color.
 Together, these two languages help build simple web pages composed of text, images, and hyperlinks.

-Learning HTML & CSS is also an essential first step in learning how to code web pages professionally.
+Learning HTML and CSS is also an essential first step in learning how to code web pages professionally.
 As more and more businesses, companies, organizations, and groups seek to establish an online presence, skilled Web Developers are in high demand.
 While any professional Web Developer will also need additional training, learning the fundamentals of front-end web development will ensure that students have the foundation to build into a profitable future career.

 In-Depth Review of the Cost

-Programmers will want to acquire a code editing application, but many of these, such as VS Code, Notepad++, and Bluefish, are free or have free versions.
+Programmers will want to acquire a code editing application, but many of these such as vs. Code, Notepad++, and Bluefish, are free or have free versions.
 Unless users are very particular about their code editor, they can easily find a non-paid option.

 Websites have hosting fees, and users may need to purchase domains, which is largely an incidental cost.

-Why Learn HTML & CSS?
+Why Learn HTML and CSS?

-Free Introductory HTML & CSS Course Online
+Free Introductory HTML and CSS Course Online

 How to Learn HTML & CSS